prp-e/jarvis/README.md

 - [x] Search for _Keyword_.
 Jarvis will do a web search for you.
 - [ ] Information about _Keyword_.
 Jarvis will do a wikipedia search for you.
 - [x] Goodbye.
 This command destroys current Jarvis session.
+- [x] Play Music.
+Jarvis will play your favorite song for you.